Recipes, Uncategorized

 Dough Hook

-This recipe is protein rich (20g of protein per 3 oz serving).
+This recipe is protein rich (20g of protein per 50g wheat “meat” serving, 7g carbs and 6g fat).
 The first way I made it was as chik’n parm!
 You could also marinade with vegan BBQ sauce (most are vegan if they don’t have honey) and grill it up!
 I will expand on directions for prepping the Wheat “Meat” in future posts.
 I posted the finished product because it’s not very pretty before it’s prepped.

 Dough Ingredients: